Murder Most Unladylike

 Murder Most Unladylike is a 2014 children's mystery novel by British-American author Robin Stevens.
 It follows two schoolgirls in 1930s England solving their first murder mystery and is the first book in the 'Murder Most Unladylike' series.

 The story is written in the style of a casebook and follows two fictional boarding schoolgirl detectives, Daisy Wells and Hazel Wong, as they try to find the murderer of their science teacher.
 The book has been nominated for several awards, including the Carnegie Medal.
 In the US, the book was published under the name Murder is Bad Manners.

 Plot

-The two principal characters, Hazel Wong and Daisy Wells are students in Deepdean School for Girls.
-They are the founding members of their school's Detective Society and its only members.
-Daisy is the president of the detective society and Hazel is its secretary and vice president.
-Near the beginning of the book, Hazel stumbles upon the corpse of their Science teacher, Miss Bell, in the gymnasium, seemingly fallen from the balcony...but when Hazel returns with Daisy and one of the prefects, the body is gone.
-Thus, none of the characters believes that Hazel saw Miss Bell's dead body and believes that she was telling lies.
+The two principal characters, Hazel Wong and Daisy Wells are students at Deepdean School for Girls.
+They are the founding members of the Wells and Wong Detective Society and its only members for that case.
+The book begins with Hazel recounting her discovery of the body of Miss Bell, the Science mistress, in the gymnasium on Monday 29 October 1934.
+Hazel realises that she has left her pullover in the gymnasium, so she hurries to collect it.
+There, she stumbles upon the corpse of Miss Bell, who has seemingly fallen from the balcony.
+However, when Hazel returns with Daisy, the body is gone.
+Thus, only Daisy believes that Hazel saw Miss Bell's dead body, and they are both punished for lying.
+The absence of the body means that the Detective Society believe they have discovered their first murder case.

-Then, the next day at Prayers, the other students also notice the absence of their science mistress, but they are satisfied when the headteacher informed them that she has received a resignation letter from Miss Bell.
-Following this, Miss Tennyson has also died.
-A note was beside her corpse, stating that the murderer was sorry, but she knew she had to do it.
-Daisy and Hazel, however, are not.
-They work tirelessly to piece the clues together and solve the mystery.